clarin-eric/handbook-development/docs/stack/python.md

 * 👉 MUST follow [PEP8](https://peps.python.org/pep-0008/) guidelines on code styling
 * 👉 MUST strive for highest possible static type hint coverage  [PEP484](https://peps.python.org/pep-0484/)
 * &emsp;(if framework documentation doesn't expose the types or uses `x: Any` you are excused)
-* 👉 MUST strive for highest possible duck type hint converage [PEP544](https://peps.python.org/pep-0544/)
+* 👉 MUST strive for highest possible duck type hint coverage [PEP544](https://peps.python.org/pep-0544/)
 * &emsp;(if framework documentation doesn't expose the protocols or uses `x: Any` you are excused)
 * 👉 MUST follow minimal docstring conventions [PEP257](https://peps.python.org/pep-0257/)
 * 👉 SHOULD use [Sphinx](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) docstring syntax.
 Any other well-defined convention is acceptable, but Sphinx is preferred.
 Remember to maintain consistant conventions within self-contained packages.